This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Non-infectious skin conditions are skin problems that cannot be passed on or transmitted to another person.

-There are numerous things you can do to help make sure your child has the least possible chances of developing skin conditions:
+There are numerous things you can do to help make sure your child has the least possible chance of developing skin conditions:

-- Make sure your child washes their hands often, especially after coughing, sneezing, using the bathroom, and before and after meals.
+- Ensure your child washes their hands often, especially after coughing, sneezing, using the bathroom, and before and after meals.

 - Ensure that your child’s bedsheets and blankets are changed and cleaned regularly.

-- If your child uses adaptive equipment, be certain that the equipment is washed and dried regularly and fitted correctly.
+- If your child uses adaptive equipment, ensure the equipment is washed and dried regularly and fitted correctly.

 - Your child’s skin should always be kept clean and dry.
-Moisturizing is also important.
+Moisturizing is also essential.

 - Keep your child’s hair shampooed and cleaned regularly.

-- If your child wears diapers or any incontinence products, make sure that they are cleaned and changed in a timely manner.
+- If your child wears diapers or any incontinence products, clean and change them promptly.

 - Make sure your child’s circulation is healthy if they are not mobile.